TWA Flight 514: Investigation

 The accident investigation board was split in its decision as to whether the flight crew or Air Traffic Control were responsible.
 The majority absolved the controllers as the plane was not on a published approach segment; the dissenting opinion was that the flight had been radar vectored.
 Terminology between pilots and controllers differed without either group being aware of the discrepancy.
 It was common practice at the time for controllers to release a flight to its own navigation with "Cleared for the approach," and flight crews commonly believed that was also authorization to descend to the altitude at which the final segment of the approach began.
 No clear indication had been given by controllers to Flight 514 that they were no longer on a radar vector segment and therefore responsible for their own navigation.
 Procedures were clarified after this accident.
 Controllers now state, "Maintain (specified altitude) until established on a published segment of the approach," and pilots now understand that previously assigned altitudes prevail until an altitude change is authorized on the published approach segment the aircraft is currently flying.
-Ground proximity detection equipment was also mandated for the airlines.
+Ground proximity warning system (GPWS) was also mandated for the airlines.

 During the NTSB investigation, it was discovered that a United Airlines flight had very narrowly escaped the same fate during the same approach and at the same location only six weeks prior.
-This discovery set in motion activities that led to the development of the Aviation Safety Reporting System (ASRS) by the FAA and NASA in 1976 to collect voluntary, confidential reports of possible safety hazards from aviation professionals.
+This discovery set in motion activities that led to the development of the Aviation Safety Reporting System (ASRS) by the FAA and NASA in April 1976 to collect voluntary, confidential reports of possible safety hazards from aviation professionals.

-The flight is also of note in that the accident drew undesired attention to the Mount Weather facility, which was the linchpin of plans implemented by the federal government to ensure continuity in the event of a nuclear war.
+Notably, the accident drew undesired attention to the Mount Weather facility, which was the linchpin of plans implemented by the federal government to ensure continuity in the event of a nuclear war.
 The crash did not damage the facility, since most of its features were underground.
 Only its underground main phone line was severed, with service to the complex being restored by C&P Telephone within 2 1/2 hours after the crash.

 Aftermath

 In the wake of dozens of lawsuits filed with the US District Court in Alexandria, Virginia by families of the victims, a deal brokered one year after the crash by the Justice Department had TWA and the FAA agreeing to share damages and settle any lawsuits out of court.

 The crash, its aftermath, and its repercussions are the subject of the 1977 book Sound of Impact: The Legacy of TWA Flight 514 by Adam Shaw.
 TWA Flight 514 is also mentioned in the closing of the second chapter of Mark Oliver Everett's book Things the Grandchildren Should Know and in F. Lee Bailey's book Cleared for the Approach: In Defense of Flying.
-In 2015, a documentary entitled Diverted: TWA 514 was released.
+In 2015, a documentary titled Diverted: TWA 514 was released.